The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Estimation of the ODTR

-We summarize the practical implications of 3 key choices for implementing ODTR SuperLearner here and in Table \ref{table0}.
-In the first dimension, selection of the candidate algorithms, for illustration we consider having a library with only blip function estimators (called ``Blip only" library) or a library with blip estimators, direct-estimation estimators, and static treatment rules that treat everyone or no one (called ``Full" library).
-If one chooses to include direct-search estimators of the ODTR or static rules (i.e., functions that do not output a blip estimate in the process), then one is constrained to using the vote-based metalearner and $R_{E[Y_d]}$ risk function, because the blip-based metalearner and $R_{MSE}$ risk function both rely on estimates of the blip for combining and choosing the algorithms, respectively.
-For the second dimension, the choice of how to combine algorithms, we consider either the metalearner that (a) selects only one candidate algorithm (called ``Discrete"), (b) uses a weighted average to combine predicted blip estimates and directly plugs those into the risk (called ``Blip-based"), (c) uses a weighted average to combine predicted treatments under the candidate combinations of rules and creates a weighted majority vote of these candidate rules as input into the risk (called ``Vote-based").
-The third dimension is the choice of performance measure, risk function -- either the MSE ($R_{MSE}$) or the mean outcome under the candidate rule ($R_{E[Y_d]}$).
-For the second and third dimensions, if one uses the vote-based metalearner, then the $R_{MSE}$ risk cannot be used because $R_{MSE}$ requires an estimate of the blip to choose the best algorithm, and the vote-based metalearner does not output an estimate of the blip.
+\begin{itemize} \item The first choice is the selection of candidate algorithms.
+For illustration, we consider having a library with only blip function estimators (called ``Blip only" library) or a library with blip estimators, direct-estimation estimators, and static treatment rules that treat everyone or no one (called ``Full" library).
+If one chooses to include direct-search estimators of the ODTR or static rules (i.e., functions that do not output a blip estimate in the process), then one is constrained to using the vote-based metalearner and $R_{E[Y_d]}$ risk function, because the blip-based metalearner and $R_{MSE}$ risk function both rely on estimates of the blip for combining and choosing the algorithms, respectively. \item The second choice concerns how to combine algorithms, or the metalearner.
+We consider either the metalearner that (a) selects only one candidate algorithm (called ``Discrete"), (b) uses a weighted average to combine predicted blip estimates and directly plugs those into the risk (called ``Blip-based"), or (c) uses a weighted average to combine predicted treatments under the candidate combinations of rules and creates a weighted majority vote of these candidate rules as input into the risk (called ``Vote-based"). \item The third choice is that of the risk function -- either the MSE ($R_{MSE}$) or the mean outcome under the candidate rule ($R_{E[Y_d]}$).
+For the second and third choices, if one uses the vote-based metalearner, then the $R_{MSE}$ risk cannot be used because $R_{MSE}$ requires an estimate of the blip to choose the best algorithm, and the vote-based metalearner does not output an estimate of the blip. \end{itemize}